-All state agencies and entities that receive state funding used, directly or indirectly, for geospatial data development or maintenance should ensure that geospatial data it collects, produces, maintains, or purchases and which is used for policy development, implementation, or compliance review is documented with metadata compliant with the latest version of the Federal Geographic Data Committee (FGDC) Content Standards for Digital Geospatial Metadata.
+All state agencies and entities that receive state funding used, directly or indirectly, for geospatial data development or maintenance shall ensure that geospatial data it collects, produces, maintains, or purchases and which is used for policy development, implementation, or compliance review is documented with metadata compliant with the latest version of the ISO 19115:2003 group of metadata standards for geographic information.
+Metadata created for datasets using Federal Geographic Data Committee (FGDC) Content Standards for Digital Geospatial Metadata or other standards will need to be translated, updated, or recreated using the ISO 19115 standards.

-1.1 Steps/Timeline for Implementation
+- 1.1 Steps/Timeline for Implementation - a.

-- a.
 State agencies and other applicable state funded entities shall institute procedures for complying with standard for new geospatial data development or acquisition upon adoption of standard by the NITC. - b.
 State agencies shall complete initial listing of existing, applicable geospatial data holdings within three months of the adoption of standard by NITC. - c.
-State agencies shall complete meta-lite documentation of existing, applicable geospatial data holdings within six months of the adoption of standard by NITC. - d.
-State agencies shall complete FGDC-compliant metadata documentation of existing and applicable geospatial data holdings within 12 months of the adoption of standard by NITC.
+State agencies shall complete metadata-lite documentation of existing, applicable geospatial data holdings within six months of the adoption of standard by NITC.
+More information about metadata-lite is identified in section 3.0 Definitions. - State agencies shall complete FGDCISO 19115-compliant metadata documentation of existing and applicable geospatial data holdings within 12 months of the adoption of standard by NITC.